Brisbane Helicopter Tour to six country pubs with Pterodactyl Helicopters

 Our last stop of the day is the Sundowner Saloon in Marburg — a mock Wild West ranch complete with a garden of giant cacti and a rather incongruous giant Bundy Rum bottle parked out front.
 I wonder if any over-indulgent punter has ever done a double-take at the bottle and ended up in the cactus patch.
 Nasty.

-As we take to the skies for the trip home on these amazing Brisbane helicopter tours, I know this is one Aussie touring experience, and a set of uniquely Aussie characters, that I won’t soon forget.
+As we take to the skies for the trip home, I know this is one touring experience — and a set of uniquely Aussie characters — that I won’t soon forget.

 Adam travelled as a guest of Pterodactyl Helicopters.